lolmaxz/vrchat-js-api-wrapper/README.md

 ## Usage

-There is an example code to get started bellow followed by explainations
+There is an example code to get started bellow, followed by explainations.

-Certainly!
-Here's an example of how you can present the code in your README file:

 ```javascript
 // Import the VRChatWrapper module